AlexVT100/gauge-reader/README.md

 ### Pressure Gauge

-After a lot of experiments with the built-in manometer (by Baxi) that has a bunch of colorful sectors, no marks and a low-contrast grey needle, I realized that a gauge must have as simple and contrast dial as possible.
+After a lot of (unseccessful) experiments with the built-in manometer (by Baxi) that has a bunch of colorful sectors, no marks and a low-contrast grey needle, I realized that a gauge must have as simple and contrast dial as possible.